Marco Island Beaches and Parks Provide a Tropical Escape Year-round

 Tigertail Beach ranks among the top Marco Island beaches for its mix of unspoiled beauty and fun activities.
 When not lounging on the beach, enjoy all the park offers.
 Visitors have access to concessions, a picnic area, playground and equipment rental.
 Many rave about Tigertail Beach as a top place for paddleboarding and kayaking in Marco Island.

-Please note: Everyone must wade through a shallow lagoon before reaching the beach.
+Please note: Tigertail Beach attracts those looking for a little adventure paired with wildlife and natural charm.
+Everyone must wade through a shallow lagoon before reaching the beach.
 In order to prepare, go during low tide and wear water shoes for walking.
 During high tide, the lagoon can measure 50 yards wide and have a firm, muddy bottom.
-Additionally, Tigertail Beach attracts those looking for a little adventure paired with wildlife and natural charm.

 Mackle Park provides a place for families and active types to play.
 After parking, enjoy access to biking and walking paths, a lake, spray park, basketball, bocee ball and volleyball courts, and other attractions.

 Come to Mackle Park and escape from popular gathering spots.
 Families love this park and have several things to do, too.
 Kids Cove provides a place for children to run and climb, while parents relax.
-In addition, kids have their own basketball court.
+As an added perk, kids have their own basketball court.

-This off-leash dog park ranks as a favorite because it has two district areas: one for large breeds and one for small dogs.
+This off-leash dog park ranks as a favorite because it has two areas: one for large breeds and one for small dogs.
 Even better, owners have plenty of seating, easy parking options and well maintained facilities.
-However, this park is a dog’s haven.

 Canine Cove keeps pups in mind.
 While playing with other dogs, they enjoy water fountains, fenced-in areas and lots of space to run.
 In addition, waste bags and bins are located throughout the park, so owners can easily clean up after their pets.
 Families should note children under 4 years old are not permitted in Canine Cove.
 Read Canine Cove rules and info.